ShanaMaid/Kurumi/README.md

 </div>

 ## Introduction
+-  Install npm dependencies that run directly in the browser.
+No Browserify, Webpack or import maps required.
 - Imports source code URLs(it must support `UMD`)! most of all, It don't affect global variable as same as `webpack`

 You can use `await`